Nukepayload2/ExcelVbNetScripts/README.md

 .NET 6.0 for Windows Desktop

 ### Referenced assemblies
+Assemblies of the VB console app workload will be referenced by your script.

-All assemblies loaded by this plugin.
-We plan to add all assemblies in the Windows Desktop SDK.
+We plan to add all assemblies in the Windows Desktop SDK with some special syntaxes or settings.

 ## Special syntaxes
+The VB used by this plugin is a scripting dialect.

 ### Top-level code
 Your code will be splitted into 2 parts, then transform into a regular VB source snippet for running.
 1. Options and imports.